tangmc0210/PRISM_code/README.md

 seg_dir = src_dir / 'segmented'             # segment2D.py or segment3D.py or expression_matrix.py
 visual_dir = src_dir / 'visualization'      # folder for figures...
 ```

-## How to get our data

-raw data are provided in [spatial_transcriptome_raw_data](https://github.com/huanglab111/spatial_transcriptome_raw_data/), download from it based on your need.

-Some raw data for our articles are uploaded as:

-- HCC2D: `spatial_transcriptome_raw_data\20230523_HCC_PRISM_probe_refined`

-For higher speed, HCC2D raw images are provided in [PkuNetdisk](https://disk.pku.edu.cn/link/AA83FADBB90EB14BAE8E9DE5889E94AFF9).
-Download them and decompress the images using the script in the folder.

-Processed data are provided in corresponding folders, run `merge_csv.ipynb` to merge too large files(larger than 100MB so that can't be uploaded directly to GitHub).

-For more raw data, contact us from huanglab111@gmail.com.

 # Pipeline